hoverbike1/TOTK-Mods-collection/README.md

 </br>:exclamation: If you disable this mod & then play the game with any photos saved from using this mod, your albums tab will likely hang the game while any larger photos are still around.
 You can clear the photos by just going into your savegame album folder & deleting them, anything larger than 64KB was likely taken from this mod.
 </br>**BEWARE!** "Camera JPEG Quality Increase" overwrites "Bootup.Nin_NX_NVN.pack.zs", don't install two mods overwriting the same file like **Sweetmini resolution mods and FXAA Disabler**.

+- Graphics - **Increased Camera Speed:** Increases in-game camera speeds, which can be adjusted ingame using the control settings in the menu.

 - **Resolution:** Changes internal rendering resolution.
 Original is 1600x900 in Docked mode and 1280x720 in Handheld mode.
 </br>:exclamation:Don't confuse 10**8**0p and 100**8**p, they aren't the same number!